 Why Keratin And Hair Growth Are Connected

 Every hair on your head consists of 90% keratin.
 It gives your hair strength and elasticity and because it is made up of long chains, it allows the hairs to turn, bend and fold without breaking.
 Keratin is not just elastic in nature but also insoluble in water.
 This increases its strength even more and is why the hair can withstand both extremely high and low temperatures.
-If you have enough keratin in your hair, the hot summer rays and striking cold winds of the winter will not harm your hair.
+If you have enough keratin in your hair, the hot summer rays and striking cold winds of the winter are less harmful to your hair.

 This is why hair products meant to protect your strands from the heat of styling tools such as flat irons, curling irons, blow dryers or coloring tools contain keratin.
 Applying keratin externally acts as a protective barrier for the hair and protects it from the harmful effects of these radiations.